tari-project/rfcs/src/RFC-0120_Consensus.md

 The [block header] MUST conform to the following:

 * The nonce and [PoW](#pow) must be valid for the [block header].
 * The [achieved difficulty] MUST be greater than or equal to the [target difficulty].
 * The [FTL] and [MTP] rules, detailed below.
+* The block hash must not appear in the bad block list.

 The Merkle roots are validated as part of the full block validation, detailed in [Blocks].